Bluff Trail Guide

 Site 4 (Longleaf Campground)

-white number one signs posted on trees alongside the trail.
+Farther ahead you will reach a fork in the trail.
+The trail veering off to the left is the continuation of the Longleaf Trail that leads to the Longleaf Campground, while the path to the right will allow you to follow the Bluff Trail.
+You know you are on the Bluff Trail when you see the white number one signs posted on trees alongside the trail.
 However, if you are interested in scouting out the Longleaf Campground, it can be accessed on foot via the left spur trail and is also accessible by vehicle from the entrance road.
 You may remember passing the entrance to the campground parking lot coming in.

-In 2012, improvements were made to both the Longleaf Campground and the Bluff Campground (encountered later along the Bluff trail), with most of the work involving expansion and reconfiguration of the sites.
+In 2012, improvements were made to both the Longleaf Campground and the Bluff Campground (encountered later along the Bluff Trail), with most of the work involving expansion and reconfiguration of the sites.
 The campground includes 14 different primitive camping sites, separated into 4 group sites and 10 individual sites.
 The two types of campgrounds are limited to 24 and 8 people, respectively.
 Campground amenities include porta-johns, fire pits and grills, and picnic tables.

 Site 5 (Land use history)

-Walking along the Bluff Trail, you may begin to notice some man-made ditches on the sides of the trail.
+Walking along the Bluff Trail, you may begin to notice man-made ditches on the sides of the trail.
 There are even a few bridges that allow visitors to traverse the more substantial man-made drainage ditches.
 Two of these bridges are along the Bluff Trail pathway.

 Although Congaree National Park is typically classified as an old-growth bottomland forest, the forest located along the Bluff Trail is considerably younger.
 It’s interesting to imagine the very trail you are standing on today, surrounded by tall pines in all directions, was once someone’s cleared farmland only a few decades ago.